cdlhub/documentation/md/Specification.md

 summarycalc is a component which sums the sampled losses from either gulcalc or fmcalc to the users required level(s) for reporting results.
 This is a simple sum of the loss value by event_id, sidx and summary_id, where summary_id is a grouping of coverage_id for gulcalc or output_id for fmcalc defined in the user's input files.

 ##### Input
-Same as gulcalc output or fmcalc output.
+Same as gulcalc coverage output (stream_id =2) or fmcalc output.
 A binary file of either data structure can be piped into summarycalc.

 ##### Output
-Stream Header packet structure
+Stream header packet structure

 | Name              | Type   |  Bytes | Description                          | Example     |
 |:------------------|--------|--------| :------------------------------------|------------:|